 Siege is mostly black and white works which depict physical and metaphorical landscapes under attack from friend and foe.

 In Swarms the landscape is subordinate to the flocks, schools and swarming masses surging over it.

 Bird Hills depicts the ebb and flow of what water and people leave behind in a natural environment.
 These artworks are inspired by the urban forest near my current home and my memories of the tamaracks where I grew up.
 The Bird Hills artworks were exhibited in Natural Notations, my solo exhibition at River Centre Gallery in 2015.

-I was born in Carlton, Minnesota and received a BA in Art from Macalester College.
+I grew up in Carlton, Minnesota and received a BA in Art from Macalester College.
 I have shown my work nationally, including exhibitions at Box Heart Gallery (Pittsburgh, Pennsylvania), Site:Brooklyn (Brooklyn, New York), Dab Art (Ventura, California) and the Alexandria Museum (Alexandria, Louisiana).
 In 2014 I was selected as one of the first Visual Artists in Residence with the University of Michigan Musical Society.
 I live and work in Ann Arbor, Michigan.